0. Preface and wording

 A) Default decoration

-B) Customized default decoration of a type by specializing the pretty::defaulted class template
+B) Customized default decoration of a type by specializing the The struct defaulted

 Example using array: